linecept/ezui/getting-started/dependencies.md

 ## Future Plans

-We plan to expand beyond React in the near future.
+We plan to expand beyond React in the future.
 Stay tuned.